-Website: iapse.dukekunshan.edu.cn/about-ece
+Website: ece.dukekunshan.edu.cn

 Duke Kunshan University (DKU) is a partnership of Duke University and Wuhan University to create a world-class university offering a range of academic programs and conferences for students from China and throughout the world.
 Duke Kunshan University is located in Kunshan, Jiangsu province, China.
-Located near both Shanghai and Suzhou, and connected to both by high-speed rail, the city of Kunshan is a center for business and high-tech research and manufacturing, and has one of the fastest growing economies in China.
+Located near both Shanghai and Suzhou, and connected to both by high- speed rail, the city of Kunshan is a center for business and has been one of the fastest growing economies in China.